YinMo19/botrs/docs/examples/file-uploads.md

 ### Uploading Images
 Uploading images in the QQ bot seems a bit abstract.
 The API we commonly use for uploading images actually works in reverse - we upload our own files to our own image hosting service or set up a static resource server, and then send the URL to QQ.
 QQ will download this image from your URL and then send it to the corresponding group chat/channel/private message.
 This method has been tested.

 The direct upload of binary streams has not been tested yet.
 The example is as follows.
+This method is only applicable to channels and cannot be used in groups.
+In group chats, the reverse upload function via URL should be used instead.

 ```rust
 //!
 Demo: AT Reply with File Data